About > Internal collaborator

 Communications Manager

-Fernanda holds a Masters degree in Marketing Communications from the University of Westminster in England, a BA in Social Communication from UTP-PR, a Bachelor in Graphic Design from UFPR and is currently pursuing a Bachelor degree in Biological Sciences from UFRJ.
+Fernanda holds a Masters degree in Sustainability Science from PUC-Rio and in Marketing Communications from the University of Westminster in England, and a bachelor degree in Biological Sciences from UFRJ, in Social Communication from UTP-PR, and in Graphic Design from UFPR.
 She worked in communication agencies and marketing communication departments of large companies and non-governmental organizations in Brazil and abroad.
 She was an intern in the Laboratory of Vertebrates - Department of Ecology of UFRJ, researching about fauna conservation in Agroforestry Systems.
-She is also the co-founder of an NGO focused on scientific dissemination.
-As Communications Manager of the International Institute for Sustainability (IIS) and the Centre for Conservation and Sustainability Science (CSRio), she develops communication strategies for scientific dissemination, sensitization of decision-makers and implementation of conservation projects at community level - specifically focused on behavior change.
+As Communications Manager of the International Institute for Sustainability (IIS) and the Centre for Conservation and Sustainability Science (CSRio), she develops communication strategies for scientific dissemination, sensibilization of decision-makers and implementation of conservation projects at community level.
+She also develops research and projects focused on behaviour change for conservation. restoration and sustainable agriculture.

 Related Content